|

 As you probably know, the CP-70 power supply uses a really funky two pin XLR-like connector for the power supply.

 This is going to be the trickiest part, finding the connector.
-I did some poking around, and it looks
+It's made by Cannon and the part number is

 A couple years ago I was strolling through the stalls in Akihabara, in Tokyo's famous electronics district.
 It's an amazing